PaddlePaddle/Knover/plato-2/README.md

 ```

 ## Training
-Commands for training model.
+Commands for multi-GPU training model.
 You can find the saved log in `/path/to/Knover/log` and the saved model in `/path/to/Knover/output`.
+Related configurations can be found in `/path/to/Knover/package/dialog_en/plato/*_train.conf`.

+Note: You need to install NCCL library and set up the environment variable `LD_LIBRARY` properly.

 **PLATO-2, 24L**